-- A brief description of physical features of the site and adjacent parcels: The site is basically rectangular and is wooded.
-The adjacent lands include woods, industrial, and an auto shipping agency. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural):
+- A brief description of physical features of the site and adjacent parcels: The site is currently wooded, and adjacent parcels include woods, single family homes, a preschool/daycare and a church. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural):

-The neighborhood is a mix of land uses including industrial, commercial, undeveloped, and residential.
+The neighborhood is a mixture of residential and commercial.